 Cannabis Industry

-IBA professionals serving the cannabis industry have already gained leading edge, industry specific knowledge & experience through participation as deal facilitators in a variety of transactions in Washington, Oregon, and Colorado.
+IBA professionals serving the cannabis industry have already gained leading edge, industry specific knowledge & experience through participation as deal facilitators in a variety of transactions in Washington and Oregon.
 Current and previous projects worked on by members of the firm include outside, greenhouse, & indoor growing operations, processors creating a spectrum of variations for use from extracts to joints to edibles, and retail shops or dispensaries.
 Retailers also sell Cannagear, merchandise and other related items.
-We would welcome the opportunity to talk with any cannabis industry entrepreneurs that would like to discuss selling or acquiring a cannabis / marijuana industry business, leasing or acquiring real estate for this specialized use, or staging a business for future sale.
+Further, we have sold trade partners of the cannabis industry such as Vape Jet which manufactures Vape Cartridge and Dab filling equipment along with cannabis testing labs among others.
+IBA welcomes the opportunity to talk with any cannabis industry entrepreneurs that would like to discuss selling or acquiring a cannabis / marijuana industry business, leasing or acquiring real estate for this specialized use, or staging a business for future sale.
 IBA has a long history of successfully facilitating transactions in emerging industries where entrepreneurs are battling at a high velocity for market share & racing to perfect business models that will create competitive advantages.

 The members of our cannabis industry transaction team have the ability & knowledge to value, market, address 280E treatment, access alternative financing/capital sources, and successfully negotiate the sale of growing facilities, producer processors, and retail businesses serving the cannabis / marijuana marketplace that are in leased locations or include real estate.
 IBA professionals have also successfully represented & sold businesses that support the cannabis industry ranging from hydroponic equipment & nutrient businesses to trade contractors such as electricians, plumbers, and heating & air conditioning technicians.